 Storing in the freezer

 If birth is not expected in the next day or so, freeze colostrum as soon as you can.
-The freezer should have a temperature below -18°C.
+The freezer should have a temperature -18°C or below.

 When should I take my colostrum to hospital?